PictorSomni/D100_Desktop/README.md

 or you can put folders containing variant of the same sound and they will be played randomly when you click on the orange button !

 The UI was made to use one half of the screen and having your text application with you scenario on the other half.
+There is a CONSTANT.py where you can set some options.
+The player table is generated from a .CSV file so it's easily customizable. ;)

+Everything is in french but you should be able to change it in the code.
+Refer to the CSV file to change the players'table headers.

 I'm planning to make a modified version of this for iOS.
 ![Screenshot01](https://user-images.githubusercontent.com/16622605/206892479-e9264dd7-7d83-4397-b941-655b7347180e.jpg)